matter-labs/zksync-lite-docs/docs/sdk/rust/tutorial.md

 We are going to transfer `0.5 ETH` to another account.
 Fee will be chosen automatically to be the least possible fee acceptable by server.

-Note that SDK may round the transfer/fee down to the closest supported amount, because the precision of transfer in zkSync is limited (see docs below).
+Note that SDK may round the transfer/fee down to the closest supported amount because the precision of transfer in zkSync is limited (see docs below).

 However, you can provide amount / fee values that won't be rounded by zkSync using methods `.amount_exact(..)` and